-This is our first episode related to our new word studies video on the Hebrew word “Nephesh” which often gets translated as “soul” in English bibles.
-In Hebrew the most basic meaning of the word is “throat.”
-Which seems weird to us.
-So how did we get “soul” from “throat”?
+This is our first episode related to our new word studies video on the Hebrew word “nephesh,” which often gets translated as “soul” in English Bibles.
+In Hebrew, the most basic meaning of the word is “throat,” which may seem weird to us.
+How did we get “soul” from “throat”?
 Tim and Jon discuss.

-In the third part of the episode (41:20-end), Tim says “Nephesh” isn’t just used to describe humans, but also used to describe animals and what the land produced in Genesis.
-“And God said ‘Let the waters teem with living Nephesh.’”
+In the third part of the episode (41:20-end), Tim says “nephesh” isn’t just used to describe humans but also to describe animals and what the land produced in Genesis.
+“And God said ‘Let the waters teem with living nephesh.’”

 Thank you to all our supporters!
 Check out more free resources on our website: www.thebibleproject.com

 The Shema: Deuteronomy 6:4-5